I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spb-controller-config-init.md

 ## -remarks
 <p>Your SPB controller driver must use this function to initialize an <b>SPB_CONTROLLER_CONFIG</b> structure before passing this structure as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method.
 This method completes the initialization of the SPB framework extension (SpbCx).</p>

-<p>Your SPB controller driver must use this function to initialize an <b>SPB_CONTROLLER_CONFIG</b> structure before passing this structure as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method.
-This method completes the initialization of the SPB framework extension (SpbCx).</p>

 ## -requirements
 <table>
 <tr>